pact-contract-test-demo/example-provider/README.md

     * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a PactFlow secret called `${user.githubToken}`.
 The secret can be created using the `create_github_token_secret` target, or through the PactFlow UI.
     * The target `ci` runs when the provider has pushed a new commit.
 It performs the following tasks:
       * Run the isolated tests (including the pact verification tests, which publish the verification results)
-      * If we are on master:
+      * If we are on main:
         * Check if we are safe to deploy to prod using `can-i-deploy` (ie. do we have a succesfully verified pact with the version of the consumer that is currently in production)
         * Deploy (just pretend!)
         * Record the deployed application version in PactFlow so PactFlow knows which version of the provider is in production when the consumer runs `can-i-deploy`.